"The lessons are going really well and Rod is a fantastic teacher. He is very patient and knowledgeable."

 You and your group can be trained by our native speaker qualified French teachers and can meet at your place of work or home at a time that works best for you.
 Tutorials can take place any day of the week, including weekends, and can be scheduled for the morning, afternoon or evening.
 If your home or office is not fitting for you, you can attend the lesson at the teacher's offices.
 You will be provided with all relevant lesson materials.
 Enquire now about our French Courses or Take A Free French Level Test

-Those wishing to learn French in groups of two or more together (Two-to-One French Lessons or Small Group In-Company French Lessons) can sign up for our group classes.
-All students must be at nearly the same level of French proficiency, have the same needs from the language and be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster French Lessons can occur with up to 12 people.
+The French lessons are also available for two or more people studying together (Two-to-One French Lessons or Small Group In-Company French Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster French Lessons can be run with up to 12 people.
 Enquire now about our French Courses or Take A Free French Level Test

 Games are great instruments to help children acquire a new language while having fun.
 Luckily, the internet is full of websites that offer language games for free, such as Hello World.
 This site is full of interactive activities and songs that help kids learn basic French vocabulary, such as the alphabet, numbers, shapes and colours.
 Most of the games are classical ones, like tic tac toe, listen and match, etc. There is also a section that features expressions, like greetings, thanking others or asking for food, where children can listen to recordings of real conversations and repeat them while completing exercises.